Logo Futurismo

 David Rodrigues | Caldeiras da Ribeira Grande aerial view

-Indeed, in addition to displaying interesting geological features like fumaroles, boilers, and different water springs, it is mostly known by locals to be a relaxing hot springs spot.
-Also, people go there for its potholes to cook meals under the ground.
+Indeed, in addition to displaying interesting geological features like fumaroles, boilers, and different water springs, it is known mainly by locals to be a relaxing hot springs spot.
+Also, people go there for its potholes to cook meals underground.

 Geology & Volcanology